 Aqaba has evidence of continued inhabitation since 4000 BCE.
 First port was apparently built during Iron and Bronze ages and I wondered if these guys would have any clues about our very own Indus Valley Civilization.
 While walking around Aqaba city, I stopped at a gate behind which what looked was an abandoned city.
 I looked around and was surprised to see boards pronouncing just the same.
 These were ruins of Ayla that had been uncovered in a recent excavation.
 All I could see was foundations of old buildings and water channels.
 I was so thrilled to discover this site that I was jumping with joy.
 Yes, I do that when I find an ancient place as a surprise.
 It was not on our itinerary.
 I just found myself standing in front of it and the reading on it followed that night.

-Read more about this excavation on the Chicago University website who are managing this project.
+Read more about this excavation on the Chicago University website who is managing this project.

 This early 16 CE fort is located at one end of present-day Aqaba city, overlooking the Red Sea.
 This fort had been a witness to Arab Revolution and World War I. It is a fairly small fort, that is a well-preserved ruin now.
 You can see a layer of green trees between the fort and the Red Sea